The Douglas Walton Reader

 Shiyang Yu, Frank Zenker

-A drawing of a white woman sitting cross legged on the ground, holding a blue-ish sign with philosophical terminology on it, rests at the center of this cover.
+A drawing of Dr. Hundleby sitting cross legged on the ground, holding a blue-ish sign with philosophical terminology on it, rests at the center of this cover.
 The title of the book, the editor, assistant editors, and "Windsor Studies in Argumentation" (with its accompanying logo, a graphic of an owl with a yellow and green circles that overlap behind its head) are also on the cover.
 The background is a spotted white colour.

 Published